andreashuber69/net-worth-desktop/README.md

 ### Privacy

-- **Data Storage**: The data you enter into Net Worth is only ever stored locally and can be saved to a file on your hard drive.
+- **Data Storage**: The data you enter into Net Worth is only ever stored locally and can, at your request, be saved to a file on your hard drive.
 - **Queries**: The application queries precious metal prices and currency exchange rates ([quandl.com](https://quandl.com)) plus crypto currency prices ([coinmarketcap.com](https://coinmarketcap.com)).
 For crypto currencies, you have the option to also track your balance.
 If you choose to do so, the application will also